Just Cause 3

 Located in textures\water you can find a texture called water_mod.ddsc.
 Unpacking it reveals a map of Medici in an unusual colour scheme.
 Landmass is represented by brown/black, shallow water is represented by green and deep water by red.
 What makes this special however is the fact that it shows landmasses not in the final game, and by that a lot of them.
 In the top we can see several islands that can't be found in the game.
 The ones on the left are overlayed by the Lacrima island, which is part of the Mech Land Assault DLC.
 In the top left we can see that the bottom of the volcano is longer than it actually is.
 Finally, to the left of the main island, there are three smaller islands, that are also not found in the game.
 After the Bavarium Sea Heist DLC, the stingray area is where they would be.

 This map exactly describes the map of the early build that leaked in early 2020.
 The islands on top are test areas.
 The volcano is much longer at its south side and the smaller islands can be found as well.
+The ui folder also has a scribble of the world map

 The Just Cause series